pbellon/django-cinema/README.md

 ```

 #### __(AUTH)__ `GET /api/movies/by-year/<year>/`
-List all movies of year set in URL
+List all movies released in the year set in the URL via their `release_date`.

 ##### Response
 ```json